 There are three primary benefits to having your air ducts sanitized.
 They are:

 Most people do not give a second thought to mold.
 To them, it's simply an unsightly thing that collects on basement walls and old bread.
 But mold, and the spores it produces, are not the benign substances you may think they are.
-Some molds in fact can be hazardous to human health.
+In fact, some forms of mold can be hazardous to human health.
 In some cases, they can be potentially deadly.
-Just ask rock legend, Bob Dylan.
+Just ask rock legend Bob Dylan.

 This is not a guaranteed result of duct sanitization, but if there is someone in your home who has been suffering from mysterious respiratory ailments, having the ducts cleaned and sanitized may eliminate the source of the problem and enable you to save on medical expenses.
 Their ability to breathe easily will also help them achieve a higher standard of overall health which, again, should result in lower medical expenses over time.

-It is generally believed that sanitized air ducts will remain hygienic for at least 6 months before the benefit begins to degrade.
-Therefore, it is recommended that you have the ducts sanitized again every time you have them cleaned.
-In Arvada, that means about once every year to 18 months.
-However, if someone in your family has recently been housebound with covid-19 you should consider air duct sanitizing as soon as possible after they recover.
+It is generally believed that sanitized air ducts will remain hygienic for at least six months before the benefit begins to degrade.
+Therefore, we'd recommend having your air ducts sanitized again every time you have them cleaned (once every twelve to eighteen months).

 At Steve's, we have been helping the people of Arvada keep their homes looking great for more than 40 years.
 Many of our customers are repeat customers who appreciate that we provide the highest quality services at a very reasonable price.

 When you need someone to sanitize the air ducts in your home, don’t gamble with your family's well-being.
 Choose the team at Steve's Air Duct Service.
 We're fully licensed and insured and have the experience and know-how to get the job done right.
 Call us today at (720) 419-7792.